sourcegraph/handbook/content/departments/engineering/dev/enablement/dev-experience/processes.md

 ### Tracking

-As of 2022-04-28, we use Github projects to keep track of our work.
+As of 2022-04-28, we use GitHub issues and projects to keep track of our work.

-### Product and Engineering roadmap project

-Our quarterly roadmap items are defined in [tracking issues](../../process/tracking_issues.md) on the [Product and Engineering roadmap](https://github.com/orgs/sourcegraph/projects/214/views/14).
-These tracking issues describe the problem space, requirements, proposed solution, key results, and measures of success; provide links to relevant RFCs, discussions, arifacts, and decisions; and collate the smaller issues that contribute to the execution of our roadmap.
-In this way, they reflect a high-level view of our progress on a given roadmap item and provide necessary context.
-These issues have the `team/devx`, `roadmap`, and `tracking` labels.

-### Dev Experience project
+#### Dev Experience project

 For a lower level view of our day-to-day progress, we use the [Dev Experience Github project](https://github.com/orgs/sourcegraph/projects/212/views/32).
 This board automatically imports issues with the `dx` or `team/devx` labels.

 ### Google Drive

 We collect meeting notes and planning artifacts in a shared [Google Drive folder](https://drive.google.com/drive/folders/1d1scMzzmXM5uCEpKI06U9cc6zPF7g9wE).

+#### Scratch documents

+We encourage the liberal use of "scratch documents" - temporary, short-lived Google Docs that are used as discussion forums and a dump for ideas.
+Concrete, permanent artefacts should be created from them, e.g. via the [planned work process](#planned-work).

 ## Support